📬 Daily Brief: Twitter's EU diss

 👀 Or, read the transcript, and more about Gabriela’s findings

 Our best wishes for a productive day.
 Send any news, comments, Danish beer, and $0 electricity to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner.
+Today’s Daily Brief was brought to you by Sofia Lotto Persio and Morgan Haefner.